TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ---

-Let's make the "**walker**" Sprite walk up the screen from the bottom, and when goes off the top of the screen, make it wrap around to the bottom, starting at a new random horizontal position.
+Let's make the "**walker**" sprite walk up the screen from the bottom, and when goes off the top of the screen, make it wrap around to the bottom, starting at a new random horizontal position.

 * Inside the "**do walker**" function, do the following:
-    * Draw the "**walker**" Sprite!
+    * Draw the "**walker**" sprite!
     * Bail out of the function early if the counter is not divisible by "4" (this slows down the walker to a quarter of full speed).
     * Increase the "**walker**" frame number by 1, by using a <img src="../../images/editor-blockly-get-frame-number-block.png" alt="[get frame number]" style="height:2.0em"> block (from the **Sprites** category) to get the current frame number from "**walker**", then adding 1 to it before setting it back as the new frame number.
     * Move the y position of "**walker**" by -1 (upwards).